Know Toxics is a project of the Northern Virginia Regional Commission (NVRC) and the Northern Virginia Waste Management Board.

 - Learn more about the negative consequences of throwing fluorescent bulbs, rechargeable batteries and electronic equipment into the trash

 - Come up with a plan to properly handle and dispose of these materials

 - Visit the Know Toxics website to get started

-Registration Open for June 22, 2017, Prince William County Household Hazardous Waste Management Seminar
+June 22, 2017, Prince William County Household Hazardous Waste Management Seminar

 Seminar includes VA DEQ presentation on new fluorescent lamp rules, commonly generated hazardous and electronic waste, options to stay in compliance, and a complimentary lunch and tour of the Prince William County HHW and electronic waste facility.